 - The Woman in White: It's okay if your dress has a pattern with a white background, but it shouldn't "read" as white from a distance.
 It's still best to avoid ivory, cream, and even very pale peach or pink shades.

 - Skip the Clubwear: What works for Saturday night doesn't necessarily work for a wedding.
-Keep in mind that the bride and groom's grandparents and other older relatives will likely be in attendance, so skip the bandage dresses and micro-mini skirts.
-The same goes for daring cut-outs or exposed backs.
+Keep in mind that the bride and groom's grandparents and other older relatives will likely be in attendance, so skip the skin-tight, low-cut dresses and micro-mini skirts.
+The same goes for daring cut-outs or ultra-low backs.
 A good rule of thumb: your hemline shouldn't be above your fingertips when your arms are at your sides.

 - Cold Shoulder: Many houses of worship require shoulders to be covered, so make sure to bring along some sort of outerwear if you're planning on wearing a sleeveless dress.

-I included this section because not all weddings are totally traditional when it comes to dress code!
+Not all weddings are traditional when it comes to dress code, and this type of wedding is an example.
 Weddings aren't always the best time to try out trends, but if the bride is cool with it, why not have some fun with your outfit?

 What did you think?